 - Bake in your prepared oven for 50 to 60 minutes, or until an inserted toothpick in the center of the cake comes out clean.

-- Gently trace around the edges of the pan with a thin knife, then allow the cake to cool fully in the pan.
+- Remove from the oven.
+Gently trace around the edges of the pan with a thin knife, then allow the cake to cool fully in the pan.

 - Whisk together 2 tablespoons of milk (or cream) with the powdered sugar.
 Whisk in a little more milk or powdered sugar as needed - it should be a consistency that you can drizzle.

 - Ensure the cake is fully cooled (the pan should feel room temperature), then unclamp the outer ring of the springform pan.